jennomics/WorkflowPaper/Isolation.md

 http://www.umsl.edu/~microbes/streakplates.pdf

 After growth to visible colonies, repeat the dilution streaking to help ensure purity of the culture.
-Some organisms will only grow in tight association with others, and a mixed culture will prove difficult to work with.
+Some organisms will only grow in tight association with others, and a mixed culture will prove difficult to work with and almost impossible to sequence/assemble.

 ##Liquid Culture
 After the second dilution streaking, a liquid culture is needed both for long-term storage and for DNA extraction.
 Pick a single colony from each dilution streak plate into 5mls of culture media and grow for 1-3 days until cloudy.
 Once the liquid culture is ready, prepare a 10% final concentration glycerol stock for long-term storage at \(-80\,^{\circ}\mathrm{C}\) from 2mL of the sample.